-Top 5 3rd Quarter Trades of Ch - GuruFocus.com
+Top 5 3rd Quarter Trades of CH - GuruFocus.com

 Charles Schwab Corp

-During the quarter, Chemistry Wealth Management LLC bought 5,880 shares of NYSE:SCHW for a total holding of 15,869.
-The trade had a 0.17% impact on the equity portfolio.
+During the quarter, CHATHAM CAPITAL GROUP, INC. bought 32,730 shares of NYSE:SCHW for a total holding of 37,107.
+The trade had a 0.57% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $69.43.

 GuruFocus gives the company a financial strength rating of 4 out of 10 and a profitability rating of 6 out of 10.